theheraldproject/theheraldproject.github.io/_posts/2020-09-21-published.md

 ---

-We are pleased to announce the publication of an open source, reliable, Bluetooth protocol called 'Squire', and our [Fair Efficacy Formula](/efficacy) to enable the measurement and improvement of all contact tracing applications.
+We are pleased to announce the publication of an open source, reliable, Bluetooth protocol called 'Herald', and our [Fair Efficacy Formula](/efficacy) to enable the measurement and improvement of all contact tracing applications.

-The [Squire protocol](/protocol) will be of use to those developing Contact Tracing applicatins, and any other applications requiring reliable pair-wise bluetooth communication between mobile devices.
+The [Herald protocol](/protocol) will be of use to those developing Contact Tracing applicatins, and any other applications requiring reliable pair-wise bluetooth communication between mobile devices.
 This overcomes many of the issues present in existing contact tracing apps and Bluetooth approaches on mobile devices.